jeremysu1989/bioinformatics/README.md

 ### 20220506
 To learn bioawk ***haven't done***

 To use for loop in shell

-To check the completeness of all files downloaded from website, use shell script
+To check the completeness of all files downloaded from website, use shell script *partial finished, for loop to download dataset from ensemble*

+### 20220509
+To learn **GenomicFeatures** and **rtracklayer**.